To mark the anniversary of the first Covid lockdown Salisbury is backing a national day of reflection organised by the Marie Curie charity.

 The Very Revd Nicholas Papadopulos, Dean of Salisbury said: “This anniversary comes as we approach Holy Week and Easter, when we recall the death and resurrection of Jesus Christ and give thanks for the life that we share.
 Today we will pause at midday to remember those who have died, those who have lost loved ones, those whose lives have been irrevocably changed, and those who have worked hard to fight the pandemic.
 The vaccination programme administered by the local NHS team in the Cathedral, in the city and across the Diocese has given us cause to hope – and we must hold fast to that hope.”

-It is with hope that we eagerly anticipate the return of non-essential businesses to our wonderful city, and look forward twelcoming everyone back to Salisbury safely soon.
+It is with hope that we eagerly anticipate the return of non-essential businesses to our wonderful city, and look forward to welcoming everyone back to Salisbury safely soon.
 Keep an eye on Salisbury’s new channels, Experience Salisbury – a new website launching later this spring which showcases and celebrates everything our beautiful city has to offer to residents and visitors.

 Photo by Shane Brennan at Salisbury Cathedral